JPL SMAP Sea Surface Salinity (SSS) CAP V4.2 Dataset Released

 [25-Jan-19] DOI: 10.5067/SMP42-2NOCS

-The PO.DAAC is pleased to announce the availability of the PI-produced JPL V4.2 SMAP Sea Surface Salinity (SSS) and extreme winds data, which includes Level-2B (L2B) and Level 3 (L3) standard datasets based on the JPL Combined Active-Passive (CAP) algorithm applied to data from the NASA Soil Moisture Active Passive (SMAP) observatory.
+The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the PI-produced JPL V4.2 SMAP Sea Surface Salinity (SSS) and extreme winds data, which includes Level-2B (L2B) and Level 3 (L3) standard datasets based on the JPL Combined Active-Passive (CAP) algorithm applied to data from the NASA Soil Moisture Active Passive (SMAP) observatory.
 Included as part of this release is also a near real-time L2B dataset, available with a latency of about 4.3 hours as a 8-day rolling store.
 For science applications, use of the standard products is strongly advised.
 We also recommend the use of the V4.2 forward stream data over the prior version, which is deprecated and will be retired within the next 6 months.

 SMAP SSS V4.2 accommodates changes in the underlying Level 1B-TB data resulting from the SMAP mission data reprocessing